-A type of social interaction, free-for-all is a competitive game mode where all players in the game are competing against one-another.
+A type of social interaction, free-for-all is a competitive game mode and symmetric team structure where all players in the game are competing against one-another.
 Only one player can be the victor, with all other players considered having lost.

 As an example, in the first-person shooter Quake III, the “deathmatch” mode involves all players tasked with the objective of killing anyone else but themselves.

 In order for free-for-all games to feel fair, they must maintain a symmetrical balance.
 This is not to be confused with asymmetric goals.
 Similarly, orthogonal unit differentiation does not inherently conflict with free-for-all games since balance can still be maintained.
 It’s common (but not required) for the victory conditions of the game to be symmetrical between all players, as well as having balanced tie-breaking mechanisms.